TheTexta/obsidian-main/Psychology/Hermann Ebbinghaus.md

 #cognitive-psychology
-Hermann Ebbinghuas::A german psychologist who pioneered experimental study of memory, known for discovering the forgetting curve and the [[spacing effect]]. first person to describe the learning curve![[Screenshot 2024-02-06 at 12.34.29 PM.png]]
+Hermann Ebbinghaus::A german psychologist who pioneered experimental study of memory, known for discovering the forgetting curve and the [[spacing effect]]. first person to describe the learning curve![[Screenshot 2024-02-06 at 12.34.29 PM.png]]